morrislab-pc/lab_website/content/info/processing_pipeline.md

 #### 6. Append the Channel Location file

+* EEGLAB and ERPLAB require electrode coordinates for conducting ICA as well as for plotting topographic maps.
+To add co-ordinates, click on:

     `Edit > Channel locations`

-* EEGLAB and ERPLAB require electrode coordinates for conducting ICA as well as for plotting topographic maps; you will get an error message if you try to plot a topographic map before you've added the coordinates.

 * Click on `Plot 2-D` button to plot all the electrode locations and check for accuracy.
 If any locations are missing,  use the `Look up locs` button to get the corresponding locations on BESA or MNI head model.
 This will add the coordinates to the current dataset.

 #### 8. Conduct ICA

-* Before beginning, watch "ICA applied to EEG" series, https://www.youtube.com/playlist?list=PLXc9qfVbMMN2uDadxZ_OEsHjzcRtlLNxc.
+* Before beginning, watch the [ICA applied to EEG video series](https://www.youtube.com/playlist?list=PLXc9qfVbMMN2uDadxZ_OEsHjzcRtlLNxc).
-*

 * Click on `Tools >> Decompose Data by ICA`.
 This calls the function `pop_runica.m`.

 * Make sure that `runica` is selected next to "ICA algorithm to use (click to select)"  then press `Ok`.